Undergraduate Students | Academic Integrity

 Appeals

-A student found responsible for an act of academic dishonesty may appeal the decision or sanction(s) in writing within five university class days following the student’s receipt of the decision.
-Students who are studying abroad at the time of the notice may be given extended time to submit an appeal based on ability to communicate via electronic means.
+A student found responsible for an act of academic dishonesty may appeal the decision or sanction(s) in writing within five University business days of the date of the written decision by the academic integrity staff.
+Students who are studying abroad at the time of the notice may be given extended time to submit an appeal based on their ability to communicate via electronic means.
 The appeal submitted by the student should state the basis for the appeal, include all supporting documents, and be submitted by the student to the Assistant Director for Academic Integrity.
-The Assistant Director for Academic Integrity will forward the student’s appeal documents and all case materials to the appropriate dean for consideration, the dean of the division in which the matter arose.
+The Assistant Director for Academic Integrity will forward the student’s appeal documents and all case materials to the dean of the division in which the matter arose.
 The Assistant Director for Academic Integrity also will notify the reporting instructor and hearing officer that an appeal has been submitted.
 The hearing officer may elect to write a response to the student’s appeal to be considered by the dean when deciding upon the appeal.

 1. Appeals may be filed for the following reasons: